laurosilvacom/awesomecheatsheets/content/Build-Custom-CLI-Tooling-with-oclif-and-TypeScript/01-node-js-develop-and-publish-a-node-js-cli-from-scratch.md

 Node.js isn't the only language/environment to write CLI's with.
 It can be slower than Go or Rust.
 But it has two advantages:

 - JS devs will already have it installed, no extra step needed
-- Being able to leverage the vast npm ecosystem, including everything Sindre Sorhus has done
+- Being able to leverage the vast npm ecosystem

 ## Additional Resources